Vchitect/LiteGen/README.md

 ## 🔑 License

-This code is licensed under Apache-2.0.
+This code is licensed under BSD-3-Clause license.